 From the earliest days of the modern beauty industry, cosmetic companies have been playing around with the smells of fruits and florals, the notes of woods and musks.
 Who can forget the fruity florals of Lancome’s Juicy Tube in the ‘90s, or the distinct vanilla cupcake fragrance of MAC Lipglass’s puzzling 2018 turn towards culinary inspiration.
 It’s no surprise that fragrance has found its way into the beauty aisle, where a luxe scent can be the thing that sets one moisturizer or eyeshadow palette apart from the many others.
 But for some people, it can also cause a skincare debacle.

-“Allergies or sensitivities to fragrance are very common and can cause mild to severe health effects,” Dr. Blair Murphy-Rose says.
+“Allergies or sensitivities to fragrance are very common and can cause mild to severe health effects,” Blair Murphy-Rose, MD, says.
 One 2019 study found that, out of four countries surveyed, 32.2% of adults reported fragrance sensitivity.
 For 9.5% of people, the severity of the health effects was considered disabling.
+But even if you don’t notice the effects on your skin, fragrance can still be wreaking havoc under the surface throwing your hormones out of balance.

 Synthetic vs. Natural Fragrances